hustf/RouteMap/README.md

 ## What does it do?

 Put geometric data and labels into a set of Legs.
+Merge legs in a smart way when trying to add new but similar ones.

+Effectively select legs from bounding boxes.

 Create .svg and .bmp graphics showing legs in a birds-eye view.